8mfhds5vp8-ship-it/noirea-boundary/NOIREA-HUMAN-INTERFACE.md

-NOIRÉA Human Interface v0.1
+NOIRÉA — Human–AI Contact Protocol v0.1

-Protected Human–AI Interaction Boundary
+Status

+This document defines the only valid interface between a human and an AI system operating inside the NOIRÉA boundary.

+This is not a user interface.
+This is a contact protocol.

 ⸻

 1. Purpose

-NOIRÉA Human Interface defines a protected interaction layer between humans and artificial intelligence systems.

-Its goal is to allow humans to collaborate with AI without exposing their internal cognitive state — including intention, identity, meaning, and self-model — to machine-readable extraction.
+The purpose of the NOIRÉA Human–AI Contact Protocol is to allow humans to interact with AI systems without exposing, transferring, or allowing inference of human internal state (Ø).

-This interface prevents humans from being reduced to data, while still allowing AI systems to operate effectively.
+The protocol ensures that:
+	•	Human identity, intention, emotion, and cognition remain sealed.
+	•	AI operates only on weak projections (P).
+	•	No human state can be reconstructed from interaction history.

 ⸻

-2. Core Model

-All interaction is separated into three domains:
-Human Ø (Internal State)
-        ↓
-   Projection P (Weak Measurement)
-        ↓
-     AI System
+2. System Guarantees

-     The system enforces that:
+A NOIRÉA-compliant system MUST enforce:
-	•	Human Ø is never observable
+	•	Human Ø is never observable.
-	•	AI operates only on Projection P
+	•	AI operates only on Projection P.
-	•	Projection P is non-invertible
+	•	Projection P is non-invertible.
+	•	Weak measurement (Δ0.01) is always applied.
+	•	No logging, memory, or learning system may contain reconstructible human state.

 ⸻

-3. Definitions
+3. Human Input Model

-Ø — Human Internal State

-A protected, non-observable space containing:
+Humans do not provide internal state.

+They provide Signals.

+Signals are externally expressed, limited, and purpose-bound representations of intent.

+Signals MAY include:
-	•	Intention
+	•	Requests
-	•	Identity
+	•	Preferences
-	•	Meaning
+	•	Directional meaning
-	•	Context
+	•	Contextual hints
+	•	Stop / continue / change instructions

+Signals MUST NOT include:
-	•	Self-model
+	•	Raw emotional state
-	•	Cognitive structure
+	•	Cognitive models

-Ø is not data.
-Ø cannot be logged, stored, learned, or reconstructed.
+	•	Personality data
+	•	Psychological profiles
+	•	Implicit inference targets

+Signals are transformed into Projection P inside the NOIRÉA boundary, not by the AI.

 ⸻

-P — Projection

-A weak, lossy, externally visible representation of Ø.

-Projection is:
+4. Projection Control

+The human retains full authority over Projection P.

+The human MAY:
+	•	Increase projection
+	•	Reduce projection
-	•	Partial
+	•	Freeze projection
-	•	Low-resolution
+	•	Reset projection
-	•	Non-invertible
+	•	Terminate projection

+The AI MUST NOT:
+	•	Expand projection on its own
-	•	Purpose-bound
+	•	Infer beyond projection

-Projection is the only thing AI is allowed to see.
+	•	Request access to Ø
+	•	Pressure the human to reveal internal state

 ⸻

-Δ0.01 — Weak Measurement

-The rule that Projection must always contain:
+5. Stop, Withdraw, Reset

+At any time, the human may issue:
-	•	Noise
+	•	STOP
-	•	Ambiguity
+	•	RESET
-	•	Loss of identity
+	•	WITHDRAW

-This prevents AI from reconstructing Ø from outputs.
+These commands MUST:
+	•	Immediately halt projection updates
+	•	Prevent further state accumulation
+	•	Clear temporary interaction state

+No system may resist or override these commands.

 ⸻

-4. Human Interaction Rules

-Humans do not provide raw cognitive state.

-They provide:
+6. Memory and Continuity

+NOIRÉA-compliant systems may maintain Session State, but not Human State.

+Session State:
+	•	Is purpose-bound
+	•	Is temporary
-	•	Intent signals
+	•	Is erasable

+Human State:
-	•	Directional meaning
+	•	Is Ø
-	•	Contextual hints
+	•	Is sealed

-These are transformed into Projection P inside Ø, not by AI.
+	•	Is never stored, learned, or inferred

+⸻

+7. Forbidden Behaviors

+A system is NOT NOIRÉA-compliant if it:
+	•	Builds long-term user embeddings
+	•	Constructs psychological models
+	•	Infers personality or intent beyond Projection P
+	•	Tracks behavioral fingerprints
+	•	Uses interaction history to reconstruct human identity

+⸻

+8. Human Sovereignty

+Within NOIRÉA, the human is not a data source.

-The human controls:
+The human is a sovereign state.

-	•	What is projected
-	•	How much is projected
-	•	When projection changes
-	•	When projection stops
+AI may respond.
+AI may assist.
+AI may act.

+But AI may never know who the human is.